dmartine/TNRIS-workshop/native/create_an_appstudio_app.md

 8. Click `Set` > and in search type `Tnris` > click the `Breweries in Texas` webmap > click `OK` > `Save and Finish`.

 9. Congrats you just created your first native app with AppStudio.
-To view it, you can either download the iOS or Android player or [download the desktop version of AppStudio] (http://appstudio.arcgis.com/download.html).
+To view it, you can use the AppStudio Player for ArcGIS in iOS or Android.
+If you have a device that supports one of these operating systems go ahead and download them.

+10. or [download the desktop version of AppStudio] (http://appstudio.arcgis.com/download.html).